 A $3 million sound system upgrade to Sydney’s ANZ Stadium gives concert-sound quality to the 83,500-capacity venue, setting a new standard for stadium sound in Australia and matching the best in the world.
 The multipurpose stadium was purpose built for the 2000 Summer Olympics and now hosts professional sporting events as well as being the first choice for global entertainment acts including U2, The Rolling Stones, Andre Rieu and AC/DC.

-“Our knowledge of the Ground, developed over nearly 15 years, places us in a unique position to understand the requirements of a new system, the wide range of events it needs to serve and the Stadium’s expectation of that delivery for their clients and audiences.
-Having delivered three systems since 1998, and having engaged with every major event over that period - as well as servicing the entire system since its installation, we get that ‘expectation’ and responsibility - in spades”.
+“Our knowledge of the Ground, developed over nearly 19 years, places us in a unique position to understand the requirements of a system, the wide range of events it needs to serve and the Stadium’s expectation of that delivery for their clients and audiences.
+Having delivered three systems since the stadium was built, and having engaged with every major event over that period - as well as servicing the entire system since its installation, we get that ‘expectation’ and responsibility - in spades”.
 Chris Dodds, Managing Director, The P.A.
 People

 When the original system reached the end of its service life, the company was contracted to install the new d&b V system speakers along with the substantial mechanical design and metal fabrication required, and continues to provide the venue with an ongoing service and operational commitment.